Yemenite children: Were babies taken from Jewish migrants?

 'High infant mortality'

-Professor Dov Levitan can quote specific cases in the Yemenite Children Affair by name and date.
+Professor Dov Levitan of Bar Ilan University can quote specific cases in the Yemenite Children Affair by name and date.
 He spent decades researching the stories behind the affair.

 "It started as a rumor.
 Later on it became a myth.
 For many years, it has become a part of the narrative of the Yemenite Jewry here in Israel," Levitan said.